IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

-   There are scenarios, typically in a hierarchical Software-Defined Networking (SDN) context, where the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for its client to perform end-to-end path computation.
-In these cases the client would need to request the provider to calculate some (partial) feasible paths, complementing its topology knowledge, to make end-to- end path computation feasible.
+   There are scenarios, typically in a hierarchical Software-Defined Networking (SDN) context, where the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for its client to perform multi-domain path computation.
+In these cases the client would need to request the TE network provider to compute some intra-domain paths that could be used together with its topology information to compute the multi-domain path.

    These types of scenarios can be applied to different interfaces in different reference architectures:

 -  Application-Based Network Operations (ABNO) control interface
-{{?RFC7491}}, in which an Application Service Coordinator can request ABNO controller to take in charge path calculation (see Figure 1 in {{?RFC7491}}).
+{{?RFC7491}}, in which an Application Service Coordinator can request the ABNO controller to take in charge path calculation (see Figure 1 in {{?RFC7491}}).

--  Abstraction and Control of TE Networks (ACTN) {{?RFC8453}}, where a controller hierarchy is defined, the need for path computation arises on the interface between Customer Network Controller (CNC) and Multi-Domain Service Coordinator (MDSC), called CNC-MDSC Interface (CMI), and on the interface between MSDC and Provisioning Network Controller (PNC), called MDSC-PNC Interface (MPI). {{?RFC8454}} describes an information model for the Path Computation request.
+-  Abstraction and Control of TE Networks (ACTN) {{?RFC8453}}, where a controller hierarchy is defined.
+In the ACTN context, path computation is needed on the interface between Customer Network Controller (CNC)  and Multi-Domain Service Coordinator (MDSC), called CNC-MDSC Interface (CMI), and on the interface between MSDC and Provisioning Network Controller (PNC), called MDSC-PNC Interface  (MPI).
+{{?RFC8454}} describes an information model for the Path Computation request.

    Multiple protocol solutions can be used for communication between